jo-37/debug-filter-printexpr/README.md

 The usage of [Data::Dumper](https://metacpan.org/pod/Data::Dumper) was adopted later from Damian's implementation.
 - Trailing whitespace in values should be clearly visible.
+- Distinguish between the numeric and string value of a variable.
 - undefined values should be clearly distinguishable from empty values.

 The first three requirements are not met by [Smart::Comments](https://metacpan.org/pod/Smart::Comments) as there is